dainst/arachnefrontend/README.md

 npm run e2e
 ```

 to run the e2e tests.
+Precontition for that to work is that you have the dist dir gets served at localhost:8081, as
+is the case when you run `npm start`.

 ### Server Configuration